Synthetixio/synthetix/docs/contracts/ExternStateToken.md

 ## Description

 A partial ERC20 token contract, designed to operate with a proxy.
-To produce a complete ERC20 token, transfer and transferFrom tokens must be implemented, using the provided _byProxy internal functions.
+To produce a complete ERC20 token, `transfer` and `transferFrom` tokens must be implemented, using the provided _byProxy internal functions.
+ExternStateToken almost implements the ERC223 standard; transfers will call the target contract's token fallback function, but if such a function does not exist, the transaction does not revert.

-This contract utilises an external state for upgradeability.
+For upgradeability, this contract utilises an [external state contract](TokenState.md) to store its balances and allowances.

-**Old:** ExternStateToken.sol: The concept of an ERC20/ERC223(ish) token which stores its allowances and balances outside of the contract for upgradability.
+In Synthetix, all [`Synths`](Synth.md), and the main [`Synthetix`](Synthetix.md) contract are ExternStateTokens.

 **Source:** [ExternStateToken.sol](https://github.com/Synthetixio/synthetix/blob/master/contracts/ExternStateToken.sol)